zuozhenggh/learning-library/data-management-library/database/graph/freetier/files/adb-provision.md

 -   Learn how to provision a new Autonomous Transaction Processing instance

-### Required Artifacts
+### What Do You Need?

-The following lab requires an <a href="https://www.oracle.com/cloud/free/" target="\_blank">Oracle Cloud account</a>.
+* An <a href="https://www.oracle.com/cloud/free/" target="\_blank">Oracle Cloud account</a>.
 You may use your own cloud account, a cloud account that you obtained through a trial, a Free Tier account, or a training account whose details were given to you by an Oracle instructor.

-### Lab Prerequisites

-This lab assumes you have already completed the [Register for Free Tier] (?lab=lab-1-register-for-free-tier) lab seen in the menu on the right.
-In this lab you will be provisioning an Autonomous Transaction Processing instance using the cloud console.
+* You have already completed the [Register for Free Tier] (?lab=lab-1-register-for-free-tier) lab seen in the menu on the right.

 ### Video Preview